Action at Sihayo's kraal: Burning of the kraal

-The entire force marched back to its camp by the Buffalo River, reaching it by 4:00 p.m.
+The entire force marched back to its camp by the Buffalo River, reaching it by 4:00 pm.
 The march was affected by a heavy thunderstorm and Chelmsford allowed the force a day off on 13 January to rest and dry their equipment.
 The force was afterwards engaged in guard duties, reconnaissance and preparing the roadway into Zululand.
 The force left camp early on 20 January and reached the next camp, at Isandlwana, by noon.

 Aftermath

 The British commanders were reasonably pleased with the day's events and considered that the NNC had performed well in their first action.
-The total Zulu casualties were estimated at thirty killed, including Mkumbikazulu kaSihayo, and four wounded who were captured.
-At least three unwounded Zulus were taken prisoner by an NNC officer.
+The total Zulu casualties were estimated by the British at thirty killed, including Mkumbikazulu kaSihayo, four wounded and ten captured.
 The prisoners were interrogated with physical violence but did not reveal the presence of the Zulu field army, 25,000 warriors and 10,000 followers and reserves, which was then at a position just over 30 km from the Centre Column.
 The able-bodied prisoners were released on 13 January and took refuge at Sotondose's Drift.
 Chelmsford's orders were to release the wounded prisoners once they had recovered.
 One of the prisoners received treatment at the British hospital at Rorke's Drift and was killed by the Zulu when they stormed the hospital during the Battle of Rorke's Drift on 22/23 January.

+The official British narrative of the campaign recorded British losses in the action as two NNC men killed and one NNC officer, one NNC non-commissioned officer and at least twelve NNC men wounded.
 The British captured 13 horses, 413 cattle, 332 goats and 235 sheep with some of these being driven into Natal.
 The British soldiers were pleased with this as they anticipated payment of prize money for the livestock.
 They were left disappointed when the animals were sold to army contractors at a low price.
-A number of obsolete firearms and a brand-new wagon were also recovered from Sihayo's Kraal.